 Now, Belgium is run by a multi-party system that gives power to the King and Prime Minister.
-But Belgium’s capital has also become an important center for Europe, has Brussels holds the seats of the European Commission, European Council, and European Parliament.
+Belgium’s capital has also become an important center for Europe, as Brussels holds the seats of the European Commission, European Council, and European Parliament.
 These three groups are the most important seats for the European Union.

 The culture of Belgium is another unique aspect because it is divided by the three languages and regions in the country.
 In each region that speaks a different language, the culture changes and differs from other parts of Belgium.
-As travelers visit each region in Belgium, they should notice the changes in not only the language, but the food and landscape too.
+As travelers visit each region in Belgium, they should notice the changes in not only the language but the food and landscape too.

-As part of Belgium’s integration into the European Union, the country is also a part of the Schengen Area and Agreement.
+As part of Belgium’s integration into the European Union, the country is also a part of the Schengen Area Agreement.
 For travelers getting prepared to visit Belgium, it is important to know how to legally enter and exit the country.
-For citizens of the United States, you are not required to obtain a tourist visa before your arrival to Belgium if you are staying for less than 90 days.
+For citizens of the United States, you are not required to obtain a tourist visa before your arrival in Belgium if you are staying for less than 90 days.

-Belgium has no vaccination requirements for entry, but there is a restriction on the currencies allowed in and out of the country.
+Belgium has no vaccination requirements for entry, though there is a restriction on the currencies allowed in and out of the country.
 Travelers must declare any amount over €10,000 Euros upon entry or exit from Belgium.

-While many Europeans countries are very expensive and others are affordable, Belgium tends to sit in the middle.
-A trip to Belgium doesn’t have to excessive, but you will need to plan your trip and create a spending budget if you want to keep your costs on the lower end.
+While many European countries are very expensive and others are affordable, Belgium tends to sit in the middle.
+A trip to Belgium doesn’t have to excessive, though you will need to plan your trip and create a spending budget if you want to keep your costs on the lower end.

 The most expensive time to visit Belgium will be in the high tourist season.
 The vast majority of tourists visit Belgium in the summer months of July and August.
 This is when the crowds will be bigger, and most hotels will be booked.